tomdemeyere/tomdemeyere.github.io/_posts/2024-03-22--workflows-manager-for-dft.md

 quacc set WORKFLOW_ENGINE parsl
 ```

-For the purpose of this tutorial, I will assume a similar setup than in my previous blog-post:
+For the purpose of this tutorial we will use the open-source plane-wave [Quantum Espresso](https://www.quantum-espresso.org) code, I will assume a similar setup than in my [previous blog-post](https://tomdemeyere.github.io/blog/2024/quacc-espresso/):

 - `ESPRESSO_PSEUDO` is set to a folder that contains the full [SSSP 1.3.0 efficiency](https://www.materialscloud.org/discover/sssp/table/efficiency) pseudopotential library.
 - `ESPRESSO_BIN_DIR` is set to the path of the Quantum Espresso binaries.